What is palm oil?

 EFSA found that certain contaminants in palm oil can increase the risk of cancer.
 When incorporating palm oil into foods and related products, the oil is heated.
 However, processing palm oil causes glycidyl fatty acid esters (GEs) to form.

 When digested, GEs break down and release glycidol, a substance known for its carcinogenic effects in animals and its suspected harm to humans.
-Cancer studies found that administering glycidol to the stomachs of mice and rats caused malignant and benign tumor growths.

 Though there have been animal studies, there is little research on palm oil and cancer risk in humans.
 There is also limited research on recommended levels of palm oil use.